ad-oliviero/DotFiles/README.md

 # DotFiles

-My .files, here is a preview:
+My .files, here is a preview (*keep in mind: the screenshots are not updated*):

 ![](https://raw.githubusercontent.com/TheDarkBug/DotFiles/main/dotfiles.png)